milindvb/mbJavaSdkEventHubSamples/README.md

 ### Sending events

-* **SendBatch** - The [SendBatch](./Basic/SendBatch) sample illustrates how to ingest batches of events into your event hub.
 * **SimpleSend** - The [SimpleSend](./Basic/SimpleSend) sample illustrates how to ingest events into your event hub.
-* **AdvanceSendOptions** - The [AdvancedSendOptions](./Basic/AdvancedSendOptions) sample illustrates the various options available with Event Hubs to ingest events.

 ### Processing events

-* **ReceiveByDateTime** - The [ReceiveByDateTime](./Basic/ReceiveByDateTime) sample illustrates how to receive events from an event hub partition using a specific date-time offset.
-* **ReceiveUsingOffset** - The [ReceiveUsingOffset](./Basic/ReceiveUsingOffset) sample illustrates how to receive events from an event hub partition using a specific data offset.
-* **ReceiveUsingSequenceNumber** - The [ReceiveUsingSequenceNumber](./Basic/ReceiveUsingSequenceNumber) sample illustrates how can receive from an event hub partitions using a sequence number.
 * **EventProcessorSample** - The [EventProcessorSample](./Basic/EventProcessorSample) sample illustrates how to receive events from an event hub using the event processor host, which provides automatic partition selection and fail-over across multiple concurrent receivers.

-### Benchmarks

-* **AutoScaleOnIngress** - The [AutoScaleOnIngress](./Benchmarks/AutoScaleOnIngress) sample illustrates how an event hub can automatically scale up on high loads.
-The sample will send events at a rate that just exceed the configured rate of an event hub, causing the event hub to scale up.
-* **IngressBenchmark** - The [IngressBenchmark](./Benchmarks/IngressBenchmark) sample allows measuring the ingress rate.

 ## Build and run